thelittlemike/llm_intents/README.md

 # Tools for Assist _(Custom Integration for Home Assistant)_

-Modified from the original to include a local SearXNG metasearch option.
+Forked and modified from the original [Tools For Assist](https://github.com/skye-harris/llm_intents) to include a local SearXNG metasearch option.
 Also made some tweaks to the Weather.py file.

 This is a work in progress and may contain bugs.
 I will always try to update from upstream but wanted something that would add tools not locked behind a paywall or require configuring APIs before you can use them.

 Additional tools for LLM-backed Assist for Home Assistant:

 * **Brave Web Search**
+* **SearXNG Web Search**
 * **Google Places**
 * **Wikipedia**
 * **Weather Forecast**